| Last Significant

 then her engineering company can hand the design off to another

+company that builds it.
 Planned design in software should

 work the same way.
 Designers think out the big issues in advance.